syncfusion-content/xamarin-docs/Xamarin/SfNumericTextBox/Events-and-Interactivity.md

 ### Completed Event

-Occurs when the user finalizes the text in an NumericTextBox by pressing return key on the keyboard.
+Occurs when the user finalizes the text in the NumericTextBox by pressing return key on the keyboard.

 {% tabs %}